-Buy them shucked or shuck them yourself, either way, fresh oysters on the half shell are great to eat and fun to serve at home.
-Whether you're a seasoned oyster eater looking for new ways to top these tasty bivalves or an oyster neophyte wondering how to serve these succulent treats, find easy and delicious ways to top them below.
+Buy them shucked or shuck them yourself.
+Either way, fresh oysters on the half shell are great to eat and fun to serve at home.
+Whether you're a seasoned oyster eater looking for new ways to top these tasty bivalves or an oyster neophyte wondering how to serve these succulent treats, try these easy and delicious toppings next time you eat oysters.

 01 of 07

-Keep it real.
-Keep it traditional.
-Plenty of oyster lovers claim cocktail sauce overpowers the delicate flavor of oysters, but, let's face it, that's exactly what plenty of people are looking for.
+Cocktail sauce is probably the most traditional topping.
+Plenty of oyster lovers claim cocktail sauce overpowers the delicate flavor of oysters.
+For some, that's exactly what they're looking for.

-You can buy cocktail sauce, but it's so easy to make yourself I've never understood having that extra bottle in the cupboard or fridge: add jarred or freshly grated horseradish to ketchup to taste (start with about 1 tablespoon horseradish to 1/4 cup ketchup).
+You can buy cocktail sauce, but it's so easy to it make yourself.
+All you need to do is add jarred or freshly grated horseradish to ketchup to taste (start with about 1 tablespoon horseradish to 1/4 cup ketchup).
+Stir well and serve it cold.

 02 of 07